Kenneth C. Turner Supervisor/Licensed Funeral Director

 A few years later, he moved to become Supervisor of the Turner-Myers Funeral Home in New Castle.
 After 38 years in New Castle, he has now moved back into working with his brother Ken at the Ellwood City location after the New Castle operation closed in 2017.
 Jack is married to Gretchen and they have three children: Brett, Ian and Keelan.

 Adam was born and raised in Birmingham, AL "The Pittsburgh of the South".
 He attended Southeastern University where he earned a degree in history and The University of Dayton where he earned his Master's Degree in Education.
 He also attended The Pittsburgh Institute of Mortuary Science.
 Adam holds Funeral Director/Embalmer licenses in Pennsylvania, Florida, and Alabama.
 Adam taught high school history before deciding to enter funeral service.
 Adam is a Rotarian and Paul Harris Fellow.

-He also served as a Location Manager at DeGusipe Funeral Homes and Crematory, in Maitland, Florida and currently serves as General Manager at Turner Funeral Home.
+Adam was a Location Manager at DeGusipe Funeral Homes and Crematory, in Maitland, Florida and shortly before coming to Turners, he was the manager of Heinz Funeral Home in Inverness, FL and currently serves as Licensed Funeral Director at Turner Funeral Home.

 Adam's goal is to help each and every family create true life celebrations for their loved ones.
 He is willing and able to meet a family’s needs and request by ensuring that each person is truly honored.

 Adam has been married to Angela, his wife, since 2004.
 They have two children: Hannah (12), who attends Lincoln High School in Ellwood City and Jackson (8), who attends Perry Intermediate, also in Ellwood City.
 He enjoys traveling with his family and attending Penn State Football Games.